3D dental x ray

 How Is A 3D Dental X Ray Different from Ordinary Dental X-rays?

 This isn’t a regular x ray machine like most dentists have.
-On the contrary, it provides 3-dimensional (3D dental x ray) images that Dr. Daniels can see inside of the bone and teeth in 3 dimensions.
+On the contrary, it provides 3-dimensional (3D dental x ray) images that Dr. Marsh can see inside of the bone and teeth in 3 dimensions.
 The ability to scan 3d dental x rays allows us to more accurately diagnose abscesses, root fractures, infections, root resorption and bone available for dental implant placement.

 In a nutshell, a 3D dental x ray provides the following advantages: